-Similar to the rest of the world of technology, Google is constantly updating their platform and the way they index search engine optimized sites.
-It seems almost impossible to keep up with the changes that the large platforms (like Google and Facebook) continue to make.
-One of the largest ways that Google is changing, is by boosting the SEO on sites that are mobile friendly.
+Similar to the rest of the world of technology, Google is constantly updating its platform and the way they index search engine-optimized sites.
+It seems almost impossible to keep up with the changes that large platforms (like Google and Facebook) continue to make.
+One of the largest ways that Google is changing, is by boosting the SEO on sites that are mobile-friendly.
 The reason that mobile sites are becoming more important is due to the ratio of sites accessed with phones and tablets, instead of desktop computers.
 In 2017, over 63% of sites are accessed, by mobile devices.
-It is believed, by the end of the year that number would reach over 67%.
+It is believed, that by the end of the year that number would reach over 67%.
 Therefore, Google sees that mobile responsive sites are the most relevant for users.

-What does that mean for your none-mobile friendly site?
+What does that mean for your non-mobile-friendly site?
 Additionally, Will that change anything for your responsive site?

 What Is Mobile-First Indexing?

 It is important to know the details of what mobile-first indexing is.
 Mobile responsive sites are soon to be known as the primary version of your site.
-Therefore, this means, to Google, your mobile optimized website should show up higher on a Google search.
-Their reason for this is because more users will search your term on mobile devices rather than with their desktop computer.
-This does not mean that your non-mobile friendly search will fall off of searches.
+Therefore, this means, to Google, your mobile-optimized website should show up higher on a Google search.
+Their reason for this is that more users will search your term on mobile devices rather than with their desktop computers.
+This does not mean that your non-mobile-friendly search will fall off of searches.
 This just means that you may see a negative impact, while a responsive site may get a larger boost.

 How Can I Ensure I Receive Mobile-First Indexing?

 As of the first of the year, Google began its testing phases.
 What we have seen in late summer is that many sites have begun to experience changes in their rankings due to responsiveness.
 If your current site is not set up to be mobile-friendly, you may want to look into updating your site to ensure the best rankings possible.

 There are a few ways to gain a mobile-friendly website.